Travis

 The best way to find out what is available on your specific image is to run df -h as part of your build script.
 If you need a bit more space in your Ubuntu builds, we recommend using language: minimal, which will route you to a base image with less tools and languages preinstalled.
 This image has approximately ~24GB of free space.

-Uploading artifacts to sonatype #
+Upload artifacts to sonatype #

 When publishing via the nexus-staging-maven-plugin to Sonatype OSS Repository, IP addresses used by TravisCI change due to our NAT layer.
 To get around this, please use a stagingProfileId as explained in this document.

-Travis CLI does not recognize my valid Github token #
+Travis CLI does not recognize my valid GitHub token #

 When using the Travis CLI tool to interact with the Travis CI platform, if you receive an insufficient_oauth_permissions error or similar, please ensure the Github Token supplied via --github-token has repo scope as explained in this document.